-When you click on any group and then click on any entry in its summary tab (such as S3-Buckets in the example screenshot below) then Hyperglance will display a table of all the corresponding entities within that group.
-From here you can conduct sophisticated searches over the entries in the table using the search boxes at the top:
+When you click on any group and then click on any entry in its summary tab (such as EC2 Instance in the example screenshot below) then Hyperglance will display a table of all the corresponding entities within that group.
+From here you can conduct sophisticated searches over the entries in the table using the search box at the top:

 The easy-way to use these search boxes is to rely on the auto-complete dropdowns that appear after you click inside a textbox.
 But you can also read the syntax rules later on in this article if you want to gain some extra control over the search queries.